ulil-hidayat/ulil-hidayat.github.io/_posts/2023-07-04-visualize-rgb.md

 import matplotlib.image as im
 from PIL import Image
-from mpl_toolkits.basemap import Basemap import pylab
+from mpl_toolkits.basemap import Basemap
 ```

-There are some module that maybe some of them is you guys already familiar with that.
+There are some modules, and you may already be familiar with some of them.

 ## Open Data
-We use Module NetCDF4 with Dataset Function to open our data.
+We use the NetCDF4 module with the Dataset function to open our data.

 ```
-PATH = '/home/evan/himawari/'
+PATH = '/media/evan/A8242CC6242C9978/04092023/'
-data = PATH+'NC_H09_20230401_0610_R21_FLDK.02401_02401.nc'
+data = PATH+'NC_H08_20150825_0600_R21_FLDK.06001_06001.nc'
 ds = Dataset(data,'r')
 ```
-First we need write our path data.
-This step not only for python can find our data, but also to specify path folder to save our output.
-Combine PATH and name file of pur data, assign as 'data'.
-Last, open data with Dataset and assign as ds (The 'r' in ds line is for make our file become readable in python, in some case it is not really needed, but in this tutorial i'll use that)
+First, we need to specify the path to our data.
+This step is necessary not only for Python to find our data but also to specify the folder path for saving our output.
+We combine PATH with the filename of our data and assign it as 'data'.
+Finally, we open the data using the Dataset function and assign it to ds.
+The 'r' in the ds line is used to make our file readable in Python.
+In some cases, it may not be necessary, but in this tutorial, I'll use it.

 ## Assign The Variable
-Now we must assign the variable of our data, so we can process that.
+Now, we must assign the variables from our data so that we can process them.
 ```
 b1 = ds.variables['albedo_01'][:]
 b2 = ds.variables['albedo_02'][:]